 accepted that a Protobuf compiler should always provide these.

 Currently, we use this information in the linter and breaking change detector.
 For the linter, we do not want to lint imports - they are not part of your Protobuf schema that you care about for linting.
-The linter filters any imports before running the lint checkers.
+The linter filters any imports before running the lint rules.
 If the ImageExtension field is not present, Buf cannot deduce what FileDescriptorProtos are imports, and lints everything.

 For the breaking change detector, we check imports by default, however you can